julianpeeters/avro-scala-macro-annotations/README.md

         {"type":"record","name":"B","namespace":"sample","doc":"Auto-generated schema","fields":[{"name":"a","type":["null",{"type":"record","name":"A","doc":"Auto-generated schema","fields":[{"name":"i","type":"int","doc":"Auto-Generated Field"}]}],"doc":"Auto-Generated Field"}]}}

+Use the expanded class as you would any other code-gen'd class with the SpecificRecord API, e.g.:
+        val sdw = SpecificDatumWriter[B]

 ####Please note:
-1) Works with Avro Primitives, Arrays, Nullable fields represented by Option (Map, Fixed, and true unions not yet supported)
+1) Works with Avro Primitives, Nullable fields (represented by Option), and Lists for Arrays.
+Map, Fixed, other collections besides List, and true unions not yet supported.

 2) Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
 This must be done in order to read files with no namespace in the schema, and also allows the reading and writing of Avros irrespecitive of the package of the case class.